nedelec/preconfig/README.md

 values are specified.
 Values are eventually converted to their string representation, and substituted in place of the code snippet.
 In this way, preconfig will generate all the possible combinations following the order in which these combinations were specified in the file.
-Importantly, any ac- -companying text in the template file is copied verbatim to the output file, such that any syntax present in the configuration file can be maintained during the process.
+Importantly, any accompanying text in the template file is copied verbatim to the output file, such that any syntax present in the configuration file can be maintained during the process.